robbyriverside/brief/README.md

 # Key Values

 For key-value pairs with a value that is more than just a simple token double quotes are used.
-Also, back-slash can be used to escape nested quotes or back-tics.

 ```
 elem key:"value of key"  <->   <elem key="value of key"/>

 elem key:"my brother \"Bill\""  <->  <elem key="my brother \"Bill\"">

-title `time is an \`illusion\`` <->  <title>time is an `illusion`</title>
 ```

 Simple tokens cannot contain brief syntactic characters:  space, colon, back-tic, double-quote.
 This allows number formats to be simple tokens.